runger1101001/cy_serial_bridge/README.md

 ## Setting Up New Devices
 When new CY76C65211 devices arrive, and you use USCU to configure them, they will get the Cypress VID (0x4b4), and can end up with one of several PID values (e.g. 0x0003, 0x0004, etc) depending on what model of chip they are and what mode they are configured as (I2C, SPI, etc).

-However, when using the chips with this driver, we generally want them to have a consistent VID & PID, so that the driver can reliably find them.
+However, when using the chips with this driver, we generally want them to have a consistent VID & PID so that the driver can reliably find them.
 Additionally, using the default VID & PID causes major problems on Windows because Windows "knows" that Cypress's CYUSB3 driver is the best driver for this chip, so it will replace the WinUSB driver installed by Zadig with CYUSB3 each time the chip is re-plugged in.

 To get around these issues, I'm adopting the convention that we'll assign CY7C65xx devices the regular Cypress VID, but use an arbitrary new VID of 0xE010.
 You can set this configuration on a new device with a command like:
 ```shell